Annapurna Circuit Trek - 15 Days

 5. Arid Trans Himalayan Zone above 5000m- Dry, desert-like terrain similar to Tibet, especially in the Manang and Mustang regions

--Marshyangdi River Valley: The Trek follows this river for most of the early part, offering stunning valley views.
+Marshyangdi River Valley: The Trek follows this river for most of the early part, offering stunning valley views.

 -Manang 3500m: A Beautiful Himalayan Town, a crucial acclimatization stop, with side trips to Ice Lake 4,620m and Gangapurna Lake.